DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Results

-The \textit{Train} row in \cref{tab:validity} reports the statistics of the training dataset as a reference distribution.
-For some metrics that measure similarity to the test set, such as SNN, Frag, Scaf, or geometric MMDs, the training data does not necessarily achieve the best possible scores, since the test distribution may differ from the training distribution.
-All other baselines listed in \cref{tab:validity}, including CDGS~\cite{CDGS}, JODO~\cite{JODO}, EDM~\cite{EDM}, and others, are unconditional molecular generative models, which sample from the general molecular space without explicit external guidance.
-In contrast, \themodel is specifically designed for molecular structure elucidation conditioned on spectra.
-The use of spectral signals as conditions provides external structural priors, enabling the model to generate results that better match the test set distribution.
-Therefore, the higher V\&U, V\&U\&N, SNN, Frag, Scaf, and MMD metrics achieved by \themodel compared to unconditional models are expected, as the conditioning naturally constrains the generation process toward structures consistent with the observed test samples.
+The \textit{Training Set} row in \cref{tab:validity} reports the statistics of the training set as the reference distribution.
+For metrics that measure similarity to the test set, such as SNN, Frag, or Scaf, the training data do not necessarily achieve the highest scores, since the test distribution may differ from the training distribution.
+All other baselines listed in \cref{tab:validity} are unconditional molecular generation models that sample the general molecular space without explicit conditions.
+In contrast, \themodel is specifically designed for molecular-structure elucidation conditioned on spectra.
+Spectral signals provide external structural priors, enabling the model to generate structures that better match the test set distribution.
+Therefore, the higher V\&U, V\&U\&N, FCD, SNN, Frag, and Scaf metrics achieved by \themodel compared to unconditional models are expected, as the conditioning naturally constrains the generation process toward structures consistent with the observed test samples.